nsw.gov.au domain names

 NSW Government agencies must have a Government Netregistry account.
 Accounts are the responsibility of account holders.
 If you are unsure who your account holder is, email firstname.lastname@example.org.

 Your account holder will lodge your domain name application with Netregistry.
-Your application is then forwarded to DPC Strategic Communications to check it complies with national Domain Policies and Guidelines.
+Your application is then forwarded to DPC Communications & Engagement to check it complies with national Domain Policies and Guidelines.

 Once the domain name is registered, account holders are responsible for managing domain renewals, registry records and paying domain accounts.